How I Supported a Mum’s Journey Back to Breastfeeding After Weeks of Bottle Feeding

 CLIENT PROFILE

-A first-time mum in early 30s | Baby 4 weeks old | Civil servant in Singapore, bottle-feeding for 4 weeks and want to transition baby back to breast
+A first-time mum in early 30s | Baby 4 weeks old | Civil servant in Singapore, bottle-feeding for 4 weeks and want to bring baby back to breast

 SERVICE RENDERED